Seasoning a Humidor with Boveda Packs: The Complete 14-Day Guide

 The Gotham Cigars Freshness Guarantee

 Our warehouse operations are designed around tobacco health.
 We maintain a consistent 70-degree temperature and 70% humidity level across our entire facility.
-This baseline ensures that when we pull a box for your order, it is in peak smoking condition.
-Successful seasoning a humidor with boveda packs is the first step, but starting with quality tobacco is the second.
+This baseline ensures that when we pull a box for your order, it is in peak smoking condition—not dried out from a retail shelf or soggy from over-humidification.

-While we offer Lightning-Fast Shipping, external weather conditions can still impact your cigars during transit.
+- Shipping Insurance: While we offer Lightning-Fast Shipping, external weather conditions can impact cigars during transit.
 We encourage adding Boveda maintenance packs to every order.
-These small packs act as an insurance policy, maintaining the correct RH during the 48 to 72 hours your cigars are in the mail.
+These act as an insurance policy, maintaining the correct RH during the 48 to 72 hours your cigars are in the mail.

 Prepare Your Humidor for Professional Storage